mmistakes/minimal-mistakes/_posts/2021-12-12-python-exceptions-rust-go.md

 ```
 Just like with Rust, the user will explicitly know that this function can fail, just by
 the fact that it returns a value an a possible error.
 This check of `if err != nil` is
 ubiquitous in Go code and is the main way to check for errors.
-One different with Rust
+One difference with Rust
 is that a user could still go ahead and use the `value` even if there is an error but
 that wouldn't be very smart and is not recommended.